 Radio Today FM89.6 is the first private radio station in Bangladesh.
 The FM radio channel was launched in 2006 with station broadcasts in Dhaka and Chattagram.
 The channel became very popular among discarding audience within a very short time reaching out to 120 million listeners in major cities like Sylhet, Bogura, Khulna, Mymensing, Barisal, Kushtia, Cumilla including the capital city Dhaka and the port city Chattagram.
-The increasing popularity of the radio channel among the audience is due to its eclectic programing and composite blend of information and entertainment.
-The FM channel has been a market leader for the past 12years mainly because its dedication and commitment to designing and developing program.
+The FM channel has been a market leader for the past 13 years mainly because its dedication and commitment to designing and developing program.
 The broadcast station has a dedicated team devoted to news and current affairs.
 The leading brands of the country have also found the FM channel as their main medium for product and service promotion.
 The award-winning news team of the FM radio channel broadcasts news and current affairs in the quickest possible time and produces news through Voice of America (VOA) as news partner.
 The radio station has an outdoor team broadcasting live updates from different events and also giving live traffic update through one of the most popular radio segments Dhakar Chaka.

 WE ARE SURROUNDING